ConnorPietrasik/zombie-game/README.md

 zombie_count: num(int)
 zombie_textures: path_to_zombie_textures_dir(string)
 ```
-<sub><sup>Note: entities only need one texture in the directory, but can include more for some animation
-Note2: location and dimension integers are in pixels
+<sub><sup> Note: location and dimension integers are in pixels
-Note3: spawn_location can be repeated as many times as desired to create more possible spawning locations.</sup></sub>
+Note2: spawn_location can be repeated as many times as desired to create more possible spawning locations.</sup></sub>